 Garmin 810 & 510 Wireless Data Transfers

 The cyclecomputer-to-smartphone connection also enables wireless data transfers.
-For example, You may set your Garmin Edge 810 or Edge 510 to automatically upload your complete workout data to the Garmin Connect online training log service as soon as you complete a ride and stop your route.
+For example, You may set your Garmin Edge 810 or Edge 510 to automatically upload your completed workout data to the Garmin Connect online training log service as soon as you finish a ride and stop your route.
 No need to connect to a PC.
 Conversely, you may also search workouts and courses stored online at Garmin Connect, and download them to your Garmin cyclecomputer for use on the road or trail.

 In addition to uploads, downloads, and real-time tracking, you may also set up a real-time weather screen on the 810 and 510, which pulls its information from your smartphone connection.
 It will be handy to have temperature, wind speed and other real-time data on the handlebar.

 The outer dimensions and screen sizes of the Garmin 810 and the original 800 model are exactly the same, at 2.0 inches wide x 3.7 inches long, by 1 inch wide.
 The 510 sees more of a change, and is a little larger than the 500 at 2.0 inches wide x 3.4 inches long, by 0.9 inches wide.

 The biggest differences between the 810 and the 510 are overall physical size and screen size; the 810's ability to accept an SD card with Garmin maps, and the Garmin Virtual Racer on the 810 (compete against other rides).
 The 810's mapping capability is impressive: you can put the entire Garmin North America map set, for example, including POIs and turn-by-turn directions, into the computer on an SD card.
 "The 810 is compatible with optional detailed street or TOPO maps including BirdsEye Satellite Imagery, so it can guide cyclists for touring, commuting or extended activities where they might need onboard maps and navigation," states Garmin.